 - Phinks is undercover and arrives at the place where Uvogin is captured, where he impales Dallzollene.

 - In Judge, this happens to Hiro.
 After he and Hikari have accomplished their goal, they talk about how they are finally free and can start a new life... only for Hiro to collapse and Hikari admitting that she poisoned him because she learned that he was indirectly responsible for Atsuya's death.

 - Seeing how One Piece never ever kills any major characters outside of flashbacks, and that the Marineford Arc was all about saving Ace, it was pretty sudden when they're finally free and running away that Ace suddenly throws himself between Akainu and Luffy, getting impaled and burned to death in the process.

 - Rei does this in Aeon Entelechy Evangelion as a variation of her first appearance.
-On other hand it could been all in Shinji's head (looking at Cosmic Horrors from up close is a bad idea for your sanity) and what really happened was a Dynamic Entry by Misato's team.
+On the other hand it could been all in Shinji's head (looking at Cosmic Horrors from up close is not a good thing for your sanity) and what really happened was a Dynamic Entry by Misato's team.

 - Fallout: Equestria: Steelhooves/Applesnack is on the wrong end of a Hellhound attack very early on in Chapter 39.
 This comes as a bit of a shock due to his status as a Canterlot ghoul, hence able to revive from most forms of damage.
 Turns out decapitation isn't something he can revive from.

 - It happens to multiple characters in the Homestuck fancomic Alabaster: The Doomed Session, but mainly to this poor dog.